Ten years ago, if you told me that I would be a travel blogger at this point in my life, I would have called you crazy!! And here I am.

 For almost 20 years, I worked as a Physician Assistant, first in sports medicine and orthopedics, and later as a surgical PA.
 Upon returning home from our around the world trip, I took a part-time job working in the operating room of a local hospital.

 In May 2018, I gave up my job as a Physician Assistant so I could dedicate all of my time to this website.
 It was a very tough decision, giving up a job I had done for so long.
 Sure, being a travel blogger is a dream job, but I love the professionalism of being a PA.
-Plus, being a PA set a good example for Tyler and Kara, who will soon be seriously considering what they want to do as adults.
+Plus, being a PA set a good example for Tyler and Kara, who were seriously considering what they want to do as adults.

 So now, I work full-time on this website.
 And I love every minute of it.
 But it still blows my mind that I ended up doing this, writing this travel blog, after working in the medical field for so long.

 In June we signed up with Performance Foundry, a company that offers managed WordPress hosting, and it was one of the best decisions we ever made in terms of running this website.
 In early 2018, as our traffic increased, our website frequently crashed under the less than adequate plan we had with a different web host.
+Unfortunately, Performance Foundry has gone out of business and now we have a new web host.

 2019, Our Biggest Year…So Far